 If there are any other training requirements for the volunteer role you are interested in, you will be informed of this during or prior to an interview.

 Depending on the program you choose to volunteer with, you may be asked to complete additional forms.

 Some positions require little formal training and specialist skills, whilst others have greater requirements.
 Training is generally provided by The Hut but if outside training is needed, volunteers are not required to incur any expense for the training they undertake.

-Ongoing support continues throughout the year with dedicated staff and volunteers to help whenever you need it.
+Continuing support is provided throughout the year with dedicated staff and volunteers to help whenever you need it.
 You are encouraged to speak with your supervisor if you have any support needs.